Reading Dog Body Language: 7 Clever Ways Your Pup Communicates

 Panting is common when dogs are thirsty, which becomes more apparent when it’s hot.
 But sometimes dogs will pant when it’s not hot or when they want a drink.

-Dogs might pant heavily when they’re stressed.
+Dogs pant when they’re stressed, too.
 Certain situations might cause your furry friend to feel scared or stressed, so it’s best to change their environment or take them out of it to avoid further stress, which could lead to aggressive behavior.

 Cowering Or Tucking Their Tail In